himanshu608/weatherApiProject/README.md

 # weatherApiProject
-## It is a assignment given by a INTERNSHIP Requirter
+## It is an assignment given by a INTERNSHIP recruiter
 ### In this project I have used :-
 - React.js for frontend.
 - Weather API for weather data.